JuliaDifferentialGames/DifferentialGames.jl/README.md

 ## Disclosure of Generative AI Usage

-Generative AI (Claude Sonnet 4.5/4.6) was used in the creation of this library as a programming aid including guided code generation, assistance with performance optimization, and documentation.
+Generative AI was used in the creation of this library as a programming aid including guided code generation, assistance with performance optimization, and documentation.
 All code and documentation has been reviewed by the author(s) for accuracy.

 ## Acknowledgments